mattjklassen/TorchAudioSplines/README.txt

 > python getf0.py

-... computes estimate of f0 for audio file ../audio/A445.wav using getCycles() first then uses average of cycle lengths for refined f0, which may be a new method.
+... computes estimate of f0 for audio file ../audio/A445.wav using getArgMax() first then uses average of cycle lengths for refined f0, which may be a new method.

 > python findCycles.py